-Timing

-Herbicide Rate (Weed growth stage) Effectiveness

-Roundup 1 2% Spot treatment Good

-· (late bud to flower)

-Roundup 1 3 qt/A Spot treatment Good

-· · (late bud to flower)

-Banvel 1-2 qt/A2 Spot treatment Good

-- (late bud to flower)

-2,4-D 2 qt/A Spot treatment Good

-• (late bud to flower)
+Timing Herbicide Rate (Weed growth stage) Effectiveness Roundup Ultra 1 2% Spot treatment (late bud to flower) Good Roundup Ultra 1 3 qt/A Spot treatment (late bud to flower) Good Banvel $1-2 \text{ qt/A}^2$ Spot treatment (late bud to flower) Good 2,4-D ester 2 qt/A Spot treatment (late bud to flower) Good 1 Roundur Litra is not labeled for control of clammy or smooth ground cherry

-1 Roundup is not labeled for control of clammy or smooth groundcherry.
+Roundup Ultra is not labeled for control of clammy or smooth groundcherry.
+2Banvel at 1 qt/A will provide suppression; 2 qt/A will provide control.

-This bulletin was originally prepared with the support of the U.S. Department of Energy, Grant No. DE-FG0276CS60204.
-However, any opinions, findings, conclusions or recommendations expressed herein are those of the author(s) and do not necessarily reflect the views of DOE.
+This bulletin was prepared with the support of the U.S. Department of Energy, Grant No. DE-FG276CS60204.
+However, any opinions, findings, conclusions, or recommendations expressed herein are those of the author(s) and do not necessarily reflect the views of DOE.